radoslawbilke/radoslawlagan/README.md

 ## Hello 🙂

-All the projects that are here were coded by myself and where coded in early 2022.
+All the projects that are here were coded by myself in early 2022.
+Since then I was 100% focused on the projects in my jobs, hence no updates here.

 ## Best Projects 💻